tonCodesData/melbourne-property-auction-report-Excel/README.md

 ## A stylish interactive dashboard of Melbourne Property Auction Market

 From an dataset consisting of 25478 rows and 24 columns, deatiling properties sold at auction for 2017 and 2018 in Melbourne, Australia, I created a series of visualisations and later used them in constructing an interactive dashboard for exploring the Melourne property market.
 The users can see key metrics for a selected Council Region and Month.

+Click [here](https://github.com/tonCodesData/melbourne-property-auction-report-excel/raw/master/melbourne-property-auctions-dashboard.xlsm) to download the excel file containing data, calculations, and the interactive dashboard.

 ### The process of making the visualisations:
 1. First to make data easier to work with, I converted the data into a table and named it Sales.